ChiaChing-Yen/ncku-arch-80th-anniversary/README.md

 ## Disclaimer

-This website is based on the Astro theme "Positivus" by [Olga Averchenko](https://www.figma.com/@olgaaverchenko).
+This website is based on the Astro theme "Positivus" by [Manul Thanura](https://github.com/manulthanura), which is based on [Olga Averchenko](https://www.figma.com/@olgaaverchenko)'s design.

 ## Technologies
 This project is tested with the following technologies: